Little Pine State Park

 The Lower Picnic Area is about one-half mile south of the campground.
 It is completely separated from the rest of the park.
-This six-acre area has picnic tables, grills, charcoal disposals, non-flush toilets, parking area and picnic pavilion.
+This six-acre area has picnic tables, grills, charcoal disposals, non-flush toilets, parking area, picnic pavilion, foot bridge and access to Little Pine Creek for anglers.
 River birch, white pine, sugar maple and black locust are common trees in the area.

 Make a reservation.